mulesoft-consulting/mule4-skeleton-proxy/README.md

 ## Maven Settingss

-The Mule deployment assumes that certain deployment properties will come from profiles specified with the mvn command is executed.
+The Mule deployment assumes that certain deployment properties will come from profiles specified when the mvn command is executed.
 An example-settings.xml is provided as a reference for creating your own settings.xml file.
 This is a standard feature of Maven and is described in its online documentation.
 Once the settings.xml file has been created, export a u and a p shell environment variables containing your Anypoint user name and password.
 Then use this maven command to deploy the API project:

 ```